Why Does B2B Content Marketing Beyond Lead Generation Matter?

 For example, you can send a post-purchase survey to understand what your client liked and disliked about the product.
 If you are unsure about a feature you’re looking to include, you can ask your clients for their opinion by using a poll maker.

-You can also include provisions for feedback in your web pages to understand better the type of content your clients would like to read.
+You can also include feedback forms on your web pages to better understand the types of content your clients would like to read.

-You can use many tools for this purpose, like HubSpot, ProProfs Survey Maker, SurveyMonkey, Client Heartbeat, Zonka Feedback, etc.
+You can use several tools for this purpose, including HubSpot, ProProfs Survey Maker, SurveyMonkey, Client Heartbeat, and Zonka Feedback.

 Build Partnerships

 Always remember that your client also has a business to run, just like you.
-One of the best ways of nurturing client relationships is by joining forces with them.
+One of the best ways to nurture client relationships is to work with them.

 Here’s an example for you.
 If you stroll into any Barnes and Noble outlet, the chances are that you’ll find a Starbucks situated within.
 That’s because of a strategic partnership between the two companies.
-This partnership happened back in 1993, and it’s still going strong.
+This partnership began in 1993 and remains strong.

-Similarly, you can explore different types of partnerships with your clients: strategic partnerships, integration partnerships, channel partnerships, and tech partnerships.
+Similarly, you can explore different types of partnerships with your clients: strategic, integration, channel, and technology partnerships.

 A solid partnership can help you and your client tap into new opportunities, expand the brand presence, and boost revenues.
 A win-win deal unlike any other.